of Branches: 48

 Additionally, disconnections and downtime with the machine network also left the branch team helpless to access cash until the machine could be fixed by IT.
 Of course, this also resulted in numerous support calls and troubleshooting time.
 Most importantly, SchoolsFirst FCU wasn’t able to invest in the newer recyclers on the market because the current integration didn’t support them.

-SchoolsFirst FCU landed on CFM, which seemed to have what they were looking for—machine agnostic integration to their core (CFM S4), reliable network connectivity and redundancy (NORM) and useful analytics (iQ).
+SchoolsFirst FCU landed on CFM, which seemed to have what they were looking for—agnostic integrations to their core (CFM S4), reliable network connectivity and redundancy (NORM) and useful analytics (iQ).

 In 2015, the SchoolsFirst FCU team started testing S4, NORM and iQ in a handful of branches.
 By 2016, they began their full roll out to all 45 branches.